markcell/jquery-tabledit/README.md

 # jQuery-Tabledit
-Inline editor for HTML tables. (coming soon with more examples)
+Inline editor for HTML tables.

 ## Options
 The following options are supported: